arthurdouillard/hugo-website/content/post/efficient-graph-based-segmentation.md

 # Conclusion

 As you have seen, the algorithm of this paper is quite simple.
-What makes it very efficient is the various metrics and the predicate defined beforehand.
+What makes it efficient is the chosen metrics and the predicate defined beforehand.

 If you have read until the bottom of the page, congrats!
 To thank you, here is some demonstrations by the authors: